joaomdsg/bonding-config-in-ubuntu/README.md

 ## Setup Bonding

-After the `testbed` VM is up, it can be interacted with using `Ansible`.
-This is done by first defining a file called `invantory` that should contain the `Ip adress` of the server, a `username` with sudo permission and the path to the ssh `private key`.
-Then, the set of ansible playbooks can be executed with the `ansible-playbook` command.
+After the `testbed` VM is up, it can be interacted with using Ansible.
+This is done by first defining a file called `inventory` that should contain the `IP adress` of the server, a `username` with sudo permission and the path to the ssh `private key`.

+After that, the set of ansible playbooks can be executed with the `ansible-playbook` command.

-Here are the steps to configure linking and trunking on the `testbed`:
+Here are the steps to configure bonding on the `testbed`:

 1. List the network interfaces on the server:
    ```bash